Gyile

 The gyile is a type of West African xylophone, with seventeen keys constructed over gourds.
 It holds a place in the musical traditions of the Dagara and Birifor people of northern Ghana and southern Burkina Faso.

 Bernard Woma (d.
 2018) was a well-known gyile player from Upper West Ghana who spent many years teaching the instrument and introducing it to audiences around the world.

+Playing Style

+The gyile is played by striking the keys with a wooden mallet with rubber heads and is generally played by men but there are no restrictions on gender.
+The instrument is usually played in pairs and accompanied by a calabash gourd drum called kuor.
+It can also be played by one person with the drum and the stick part as accompaniment.